eriknyquist/deep_space_trader/README.rst

   Consists of three columns: The rightmost column, labelled "Cost", displays the cost of 1 item.
 The middle column, labelled "Quantity available", shows the number of items available for purchase on the current planet.
 The leftmost column, labelled "Item type", shows the item name.
-Double-clicking the item name will display a new window showing the item price over time (from day 1 until the current day).
+The player can attempt to buy an item by double-clicking on the item name within the item display table.
+Pressing enter with an item selected will display a new window showing the item price over time (from day 1 until the current day).

 **"Items on your ship" section**